chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 Linear Solver
 =============

 In this subsection, the control options of the linear solvers are specified.
 The default values for the linear solver parameters are given in the text box below.
 Lethe supports different physics (``fluid dynamics``, ``VOF``, ``heat transfer``, ``cahn hilliard`` and ``tracer``) and it is possible to specify linear solver parameters for each of them.
-In the example below, only ``fluid dynamics`` is used but the same block can be used for other physics.
+In the example below, only ``fluid dynamics`` is used, however, the same block can be used for other physics.

 .. seealso::
 	For further understanding about the linear solvers used, the preconditioners supported and all parameters, see the :doc:`../../theory/fluid_dynamics/linear_solvers` theory section.